Louis R. Caplan

 Louis R. Caplan (born December 31, 1936) is an American physician who is a senior member of the Division of Cerebrovascular Disease at Beth Israel Deaconess Medical Center, Boston.
 He is a Professor of Neurology at Harvard Medical School, Boston, and the founder of the Harvard Stroke Registry at Beth Israel Deaconess Medical Center.
 Caplan is the author or editor of 51 books and more than 700 articles in medical journals.

 Background

 Caplan was born in Baltimore, Maryland on December 31, 1936.
 His father worked in a drugstore and neither of his parents went to college.
 Caplan graduated from the A course at Baltimore City College High School and then attended Williams College in Williamstown, Massachusetts.
 There he was elected as a college junior to Phi Beta Kappa and graduated cum laude in 1958.
 Although a pre-med student, he majored in history and was the recipient of the Williams College history prize.
 Caplan then attended the University of Maryland School of Medicine and graduated summa cum laude in 1962 and was the valedictorian of his class.
-He lives in Brookline, Massachusetts with his wife Brenda, who he has been married to for more than 60 years.
-They have 6 children, 18 grandchildren, and 13 great-grandchildren.
+He lives in Brookline, Massachusetts with his wife Brenda, whom he has been married to for more than 60 years.
+They have 6 children, 18 grandchildren, and 14 great-grandchildren.